arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 <a name="Ex2Task3" />
 #### Task 3 - Configuring Autoscaling Settings ####

 In this task you will add an **Autoscaling setting** to your hosting plan.
-With this setting you can automatically define a rule to scale-up your Website when the CPU metric is above 80% and a scale-down rule that will decrease the number of instances when the CPU hits below 60%.
+With this setting you can automatically define a rule to scale up your Website when the CPU metric is above 80% and a scale-down rule that will decrease the number of instances when the CPU goes below 60%.

 > **Note:** In order to enable the autoscale setting, the pricing tier of the Hosting Plan must be set to **Standard**.
 When updating the Resource Group using PowerShell you need to set the **sku** parameter to _Standard_.